About Chris Moneymaker

 This revelation enticed scores of new players to sign up and try to follow in the footsteps of the Tennessee accountant.

 Despite his success on the felt since his big win many still regard Chris as a one-hit wonder, a fish who got unbelievably lucky to take down what was, at the time, the biggest tournament in the history of poker.

-Moneymaker is married and has a daughter, Ashley, who was born three months before his big WSOP win.
-Should his poker career continue to be successful, he would very much like to send his daughter to college.
+Moneymaker is married and has a daughter, Ashley, who was born just three months before his big WSOP win.
+As he said shortly after his win, should his poker career continue to be successful he very much wanted to send his daughter to college.